Mary T. Williams

-Mary Williams (Executive Director) has over 30 years of teaching and administrative experience in both private and public school settings.
-She worked with infants and toddlers at Vanderbilt Child and Family Center in Nashville, and has worked with PreK – 8th grades in Austin, Chattanooga, TN, Seaside, FL. and New York City.
+Mary has over 32 years of teaching and administrative experience in both private and public school settings.
+She worked with infants and toddlers at the Vanderbilt Child and Family Center in Nashville as the campus manager, and has taught PreK – 8th grades in Austin, Chattanooga, TN, Seaside, FL. and New York City, where she was also Head of Early Childhood at Grace Church School in Manhattan.
+She has worn many hats in her career including Director of Admissions and Development at Bright School in Chattanooga (her Alma Mater) and Executive Director of the Carson Cummings Foundation here in Austin.
 She holds a Bachelor of Science in Early Childhood Education from Vanderbilt University, and a Masters degree in Educational Leadership from Concordia University-Portland.

-Mary is honored and thrilled to be guiding AHB forward!
+Mary is honored and thrilled to be leading AHB.
 The mission and philosophy are completely in line with who she is as a person and as a teacher.
 She feels that AHB has managed to find the sweet spot between family and school life.
 When she first came to AHB to observe, she was struck by how happy, relaxed and warm the children, teachers and parents were, and she was moved by the thoughtfulness and commitment that AHB makes to its families.

 Eliza graduated with a BA from the University of Arizona in Creative Writing and Fine Arts.
 She became a teacher in 2005 and has taught, mentored, and developed programs at AHB since 2007 in both the Alpha and Beta classrooms.
 Her sons, now high school age and beyond, attended AHB and she served several years as a board member, as well.
 Learning and discovering with children has always been a passion for her.
 If you’re ever in her classroom for long you’re bound to hear her say, “We are each other’s teachers!” because she believes that children offer insight into living and learning in the moment that demonstrates the true meaning of happiness.